johnfelipe/vector-tiles/src/pages/reference/mapbox-terrain-v2.md

 This is a guide to the layers and data inside the Mapbox Terrain vector tile source to help with styling.

 {{
 <MapPreview
     styleJson={terrainV2}
     lat={40}
     lon={-1}
     zoom={12}
 />
 }}

 ## Overview

 Mapbox Terrain provides hillshades, elevation contours, and landcover data all in vector form.

-Mapbox Terrain is based on data from a variety of sources - see [the about page](https://www.mapbox.com/about/maps/) for details.
+Mapbox Terrain is based on data from a [variety of sources](https://www.mapbox.com/about/maps/).
 When using the Mapbox Terrain layer publicly in a design or application you must provide [proper attribution](https://docs.mapbox.com/help/how-mapbox-works/attribution/).

 A geometry in the vector tile can be one of 3 types: